 Ok, aside from the obvious heavy hitters in my kitchen, like the dishwasher, stove and refrigerator, I have a few things I consider practically essential resources, besides my organizational tools.
-These are a few things I use over and over again.

 Hands down, numero uno, most used small kitchen tool is my kitchen scissors.
 You may know of this handy dandy tool, but in case you don’t, these are scissors made especially for kitchen use.
 We use these for so many different jobs in our kitchen–cutting up waffles and pancakes, vegetables and meats, fruits such as peaches, slicing pizza, and opening popsicles and other kitchen packaging.
 Especially when you have little ones, and need to cut things up into bite size pieces, these are essential as a time saver.
 If you don’t have these, just check out any kitchen accessories section of your favorite store.
 The paint splatters on mine are not included.
 A little tip I offer is to wash by hand and let them air dry.
 I think they last longer, and it seems to keep them from rusting.

 When we moved into our home about 4 years ago, we bought a brand new dishwasher, and despite it’s substantial price, my dishes started coming out of it covered with a heavy white film.
 I tried everything to make it stop.
 I bought different rinse aids, ran lemon koolaid through the dishwasher (which the internet said to try) and also vinegar.
 I even had the repairman come out to check out my new dishwasher, and he promised that nothing was wrong.
 If I remember correctly, I found out about “Lemishine” online, and to me it’s a miracle.
 I sprinkle a little bit in my detergent cup for each load of dishes, and they come out sparkling!
 When nothing else worked, this did (I am not being compensated whatsoever for saying that)!